ampats2008/notion-todoist-sync/README.md

 ## How it works

 Any task which is created, updated, or deleted in Todoist will trigger a Todoist Webhooks API event.
 Each event sends a POST request to my AWS API Gateway, which invokes this serverless function (while passing along the data it received from Todoist).
+See `./src/handlers/todoist-tasks.ts` for the entry point of the program.

 If the Todoist task does not contain a `@note` label, then the task will be ignored.
 Otherwise, the Todoist task will be synced to my Notion Tasks Database.